chagbe/Python-Machine-learning-Lab-s/README.md

 **Data explanatory:**

 Our data being clean and our variables selected, we have therefore proceeded to the exploitation of our data through descriptive statistics thanks to tables and graphs.
 This part allowed us to deepen our knowledge about the data and to prepare how we could predict the variable of interest.

+**Conclusion**

+This work allowed us to better understand the world of data.
+One of the most interesting parts was the data mining.
+This part was very important because it allowed us to better understand the data but especially to ask ourselves the question how to build a story with the data at hand, what features to select and how to go on with them in our prediction.
+Correlation study was key here as we were looking for the most relevant variable compared to the targeted variable( the rating of the books).
+The prediction part was the most determining, it showed us that we have to try several models to find the right one.
+But it also allowed us to better understand the machine learning algorithms.
+After having tested three algorithms, we opted for the most efficient and accurate one appearing to be The Random Forest with the lowest RMSE also.
+To conclude this work was also an opportunity to work in group, to discuss, to confront our ideas and to set up an organization to reach the desired objectives.
+A combination of capabilities and knowledge, key to success of a grouped enterprise.